MoonGraves/Javascript_Framework_types/NodeJS/Lowdb_Express-JSON-Server/readme.md

 <b>Example after </b>
 ![Alt text](images/NodeJS-2.PNG?raw=true "None") <br>

 <b>Commands / Shell operations </b>
-<p>First one is like give a some of note, then it will success</p><
-p> Second one is replay it, but it will show all inside of json notes anyway</p>
+First one is like give a some of note, then it will success Second one is replay it, but it will show all inside of json notes anyway
 ![Alt text](images/NodeJS-3.PNG?raw=true "None")